-Assists students with academic and administrative issues during their time in MSNE and coordinates student recruitment.
+Assists students with academic and administrative issues while in MSNE and coordinates student recruitment.
 The graduate administrator is your first stop to seek consultation on academic issues.
 The graduate administrator will keep discussions confidential but encourage action.

 Go to Kim for: